sanaullahkalwar/quantum_cracking_encryption_implementation/README.md

+Cloned Code From this repo "https://github.com/gcjordi/quantum_cracking_encryption.git" but some changes

 # Shor-s-Algorithm_Quantum

 A few months we had implemented RSA encryption from scratch with tweakable security parameters.
 This is a practical implementation of Shor's Algorithm to break our RSA encryption layer.